-Eligibility: Men 55+ who have experienced mental health or substance use issues, street involvement, homelessness or unstable housing
+Eligibility: Men 55+ who have experienced mental health challenges, substance use, street involvement, or periods of being unhoused or unstably housed

 Location: Queen St. E , Toronto, ON